nadinCodeHat/SDI/README.md

 1.Go to the folder where you want the project to be saved. e.g: "C:/Projects".
 2.Right click and select "Git Bash Here".
 3.Type "git clone https://github.com/CSWanigasooriya/SDI.git".
 4.The repository willl be cloned after a while to the location where you selected.
+Open the folder.
 5.Type "git branch -a" to view all branches that I've created.
 6.Type "git switch (your branch name)" to switch to your respective branch.
 7.Do whatever the changes you want.